 This one day course covers the anatomy and physiology of the abdominal and reproductive organs, addresses causes and symptoms of malpositioned organs and teaches self-care techniques.
 The class is open to anyone, you do not have to be a health care provider to attend.
 Continuing education credits available!
 The Arvigo Institute, LLC is a CE provider for national professional organizations.
 Hands on Health is approved by: NCBTMB for massage therapy (7 CE hours), and NCAAOM for acupuncture (8 PDA points).
 This course is for self care only; it does not teach clinical applications.

 This two and a half day course covers the anatomy and physiology of the abdominal and reproductive organs, addresses causes and symptoms of malpositioned organs and teaches self-care techniques.
 Self Care also addresses herbal and nutritional support for the massage techniques to ensure comprehensive understanding of the modality and how it contributes to wellness.
 It includes a private 30 minute session for personal instruction.
 This class is open to anyone, you do not have to be a health care provider to attend.
 Continuing education credits available!
 The Arvigo Institute, LLC is a CE provider for national professional organizations.
-Self Care Level 1 is approved by: NCBTMB for massage therapy (17.5 CE hours), and NCAAOM for acupuncture (16 PDA points) and MEAC for midwives (17 CE hours).
+Self Care Level 1 is approved by: NCBTMB for massage therapy (17.5 CE hours), and NCAAOM for acupuncture (16 PDA points).
 This course is for self care only; it does not teach clinical applications.
 It is a prerequisite for advancement to Professional Care Training, Level 2.